sarahrunkle/all-the-maps/README.md

 ## Examples of geopandas functionality

-Note: click on the Jupyter notebooks to view (may take a minute to load).
+Click on the Jupyter notebooks to view (may take a minute to load).
 <b>If notebooks won't load</b> use the nbviewer links below!

 ### Example #1: Basic Map